mahdi-taghi/Mini-Adaptive-Network/README.md

 ## Overview

 This project implements machine learning models, including Adaline, Perceptron, and a neural network, for binary classification tasks.
-The models are trained and evaluated on subsets of the Iris dataset and a custom dataset.
-Visualization of decision boundaries and performance metrics is included.
+The models are trained and evaluated on subsets of the Iris and  custom dataset.
+Visualization of decision boundaries and performance metrics are included.

 ## Features